AlessandroGozzoli/Hydrological-Model-Validator/README.md

 This upcoming script will integrate **Sea Surface Temperature** with **Salinity** data from the biogeochemical simulation to compute the **Pressure Field**, enabling the identification and extraction of **Benthic Layer** values.
 This will allow for the study of **Deep Water Formation** processes in the **Northern Adriatic Sea**.

-Once identified, the benthic coordinates will be used to extract **biogeochemical concentrations** at those specific depths, providing spatial and temporal maps of key **chemical species** at the sediment-water interface.
+Once identified, the benthic coordinates are used to extract **biogeochemical concentrations** at those specific depths, providing spatial and temporal maps of key **chemical species** at the sediment-water interface.

 ---